Nathan: Sept 16 - 19.

 Midsemester feedback form administered in section.

 2016: This lecture is a good length.
 It was 3-4 minutes short for the first hour and exactly right for the second.
 In the first lecture, I padded it out by extending the last example with a parameterization of the same curve going the opposite direction.
 2018: This lecture is fine.
 I started page 4 with 20 minutes left, and the last example with 5 minutes left, which is slightly too little.
+2019: Same as 2018 but had 8 minutes left for the last example which is better.

 Should learn date of final now.